tarwn/lessthandot-hugo/blogs/content/posts/2010-10-25-execution-plan-tuning-sql-server.md

 The Index Seek is now present and performed on the SalesOrderHeader table.
 This is the optimal operation to have here and the index structure accomplishes this.

-So far, we’ve learned about the need for covering indexes and also how the structure of the index is important to accomplishing the needed index seeks.
+So far, we've learned about the need for covering indexes and also how the structure of the index is important to accomplishing the needed index seeks.
 With this information we can move to the second table scan in our plan.

 Hover over the table scan on SalesOrderDetail.